GarySimons/girlsrun/README.md

 ```bash
 python3 manage.py migrate
 ```
-* **8** Create a Superuser with special access to the admin of the website by entering:
+* **8** Create a superuser with special access to the admin of the website by entering:
 ```bash
 python3 manage.py createsuperuser
 ```